CarlosAlexandre197/Whale_Cathedral/README.md

-# Catedral_Baleia
+# Whale Cathedral
-Iniciando um projeto para um futuro aplicativo para a Convenção Nacional das Assembleias de Deus Ministério de Madureira - CONAMAD
+Starting a project for a future application for the National Convention of the Assemblies of God Ministry of Madureira - CONAMAD.